mrcepid-rap/mrcepid-collapsevariants/Readme.md

 ## Methodology

-This applet is step 4 (mrc-collapsevariants) of the rare variant testing pipeline developed by Eugene Gardner for the UKBiobank
+This applet is step 4 (mrcepid-collapsevariants) of the rare variant testing pipeline developed by Eugene Gardner for the UKBiobank
 RAP at the MRC Epidemiology Unit: